LearningLocker/docs/src/http-statement-deletion.md

 ### Deletion time window
-Because deletion can be a intensive job for the database, it is possible to configure Learning Locker to only trigger and process batch deletion during a specified window everyday.
+Because deletion can be an intensive job for the database, it is possible to configure Learning Locker to only trigger and process batch deletion during a specified window every day.
 This can be configured to enable deletions during periods of known low activity (e.g. night time).

 To configure this, update the document in the `siteSettings` collection with the required UTC hour, minute and duration: